-During 2020-21, the following improvements have been made:
+During 2020-21, the following improvements were made:

-- Board briefings held throughout the year to provide updates on legislation/policy changes, business cases and services changes to enable members to make more informed decisions during formal meetings; - A standard operating procedure produced to have a more consistent format of corporate meeting planning as well board report training developed; - Virtual meetings fully operational including a livestream option, with a meeting etiquette in place to ensure sessions look professional and run efficiently;
+- Board briefings were held throughout the year to provide updates on legislation/policy changes, business cases and services changes to enable members to make more informed decisions during formal meetings; - A standard operating procedure was produced to have a more consistent format of corporate meeting planning as well board report training developed; - Virtual meetings fully operational including a livestream option, with a meeting etiquette in place to ensure sessions run efficiently;

-While the number of audit and external reviews was reduced due to the pandemic, which was particularly critical to governance and the assurance of the board, a review was undertaken by the Welsh Government Integrated Assurance Hub of field hospitals.
+While the number of audit and external reviews was reduced due to the pandemic, a review was undertaken by the Welsh Government Integrated Assurance Hub of field hospitals.
 In terms of its findings relating to the health board, it gave an amber/red rating for its delivery confidence assessment which was defined as "successful delivery of the project/programme is in doubt with major risks or issues apparent in a number of key areas.
 Urgent action is needed to ensure these are addressed, and establish whether resolution is feasible."
 Seven recommendations were made and progress against the action plan monitored by the Audit Committee, with a number already completed.